Paulsmlim/BondYieldCalculator/README.md

 # BondYieldCalculator

 This program calculates:
-1) The price of a bond given its coupon %, years, face value, and yield
+1) The price of a bond given its coupon %, years, face value, and yield.
-2) The yield of a bond given its coupon %, years, face value, and price
+2) The yield of a bond given its coupon %, years, face value, and price.

-The price of a bond is calculated using the annuity formula and adding the discounted face value
+The price of a bond is calculated using the annuity formula and adding the discounted face value.

 >Bond Price = C/r * ( 1 - 1/(1+r)^t ) + faceValue/(1+r)^t